Skip to main content

 How do I install packages and package plugins?

-#Flutter supports using shared packages contributed by other developers to the Flutter and Dart ecosystems.
+Flutter supports using shared packages contributed by other developers to the Flutter and Dart ecosystems.
 This allows you to quickly build your app without having to develop everything from scratch.
 Packages that contain platform-specific code are known as package plugins.

-In React Native, you would use yarn add {package-name}
+In React Native, you would use yarn add {package-name} or npm install --save {package-name} to install packages from the command line.

 In Flutter, install a package using the following instructions:

-package as a dependency, runflutter pub add
+1. To add the google_sign_in package as a dependency, run flutter pub add:

 flutter pub add google_sign_in

-for you, or it might prompt you to do so. - Import the package into your app code as shown below:
+2. Import the package into your app code as shown below:

 import 'package:flutter/material.dart';